 Day 1: bike the seawall, or if rainy, shop boutiques in the historic neighborhood of Gastown, eat aburi sushi, drink cocktails and people watch at a chic rooftop lounge.

 Day 2: sunbathe at the beach, or if rainy, explore Granville Island, eat Japanese-Italian cuisine at one of Canada's best restaurants, drink innovative cocktails at an apothecary-themed bar on Canada's Best 50 Bars list.

 Best time of year to visit Vancouver

 The best time of year to visit Vancouver is May - June and September when the weather is still warm.
 July and August are tourist heavy months so be prepared if visiting during that time.
 Another thing to consider is forest fires.
 Some years the smoky haze can be so bad that it blocks out the blue skies and scenic nature around you.
-This happens most often between July-September.
+This happens most often between July-August.
 If you go in May-June, your chances are very low.

 Best way to get around Vancouver

 If you plan to stay in the city core, getting around Vancouver is easy with the sky train, bus system or by Uber.
 In 2020 Uber was finally approved in Vancouver (yay!).
 It's also a great city for walking or biking.